Tyga: 2018–present: Kyoto, commercial resurgence, Legendary and NSFW

 Following the success of "Taste", Tyga released a number of other singles throughout the latter of 2018, beginning with "Swish", which was certified gold, and later released "Dip" featuring Nicki Minaj, which was certified platinum.
-He was also featured on Iggy Azalea's platinum single, "Kream".
+He was also featured on Iggy Azalea's platinum single, "Kream" in 2018, and "Sip It" in 2021.
 Tyga's seventh album Legendary was released in June 2019.

 In 2019, YG released the single "Go Loko", which featured Tyga.
 He stated, "We wanted to do something different to kinda try to bring all Latins together" and "Even YG could tell you, he grew up around all Mexicans, so we really wanted to do something to give back to the culture."

 In July 2020, Tyga partnered with businessman Robert Earl to launch a virtual kitchen brand called Tyga Bites, which uses existing restaurants' kitchens to produce branded menu items such as boneless chicken wings for delivery service only.

 In 2021, Tyga competed on the sixth season of The Masked Singer as "Dalmatian".
 He was the first of Group B to be eliminated.

+In 2024, Tyga announced his eighth studio album, titled NSFW (short for "Not Safe for Work").
+It was released on February 7, 2025.

+In May 2025, Tyga arrived in Russia and performed at the CSKA Arena in Moscow.

+In 2025, Tyga featured on the Ciara single "Dance with Me", appearing on the latter's eighth studio album, CiCi, which was released on August 22, 2025.

 Personal life

+On September 6, 2010, Tyga married Jordan Craig.
+He filed for divorce one month later, and it was finalized in 2011.

-Tyga met Blac Chyna on October 5, 2011, at The F.A.M.E Tour After Party with Chris Brown at King of Diamonds in Miami.
-Blac Chyna became Tyga's leading lady in his "Rack City" music video.
-They became an official couple on November 9, 2011, and posed for the cover of Urban Ink magazine in March 2012.
-On October 16, 2012, their son was born; and Tyga purchased a $6.5 million mansion in Calabasas, California for his new family.
+Tyga met model Blac Chyna on October 5, 2011, at The F.A.M.E Tour After Party with Chris Brown at King of Diamonds in Miami.
+Blac Chyna was cast as Tyga's leading lady in his "Rack City" music video.
+They became engaged on November 9, 2011, and posed for the cover of Urban Ink magazine in March 2012.
+On October 16, 2012, their son, named King Cairo, was born, and Tyga purchased a $6.5 million mansion in Calabasas, California that same month.
 Both parents have tattoos of their son's name.
-In December 2012, Blac Chyna confirmed that she and Tyga were engaged.
 The couple split in 2014.

-After months of speculation, Tyga finally confirmed his relationship with reality star Kylie Jenner.
-However, this relationship sparked controversy in the tabloids, because of the age difference, and they were reportedly dating since Jenner was 16.
+After months of speculation, Tyga confirmed his relationship with reality star Kylie Jenner in August 2015.
+However, this relationship sparked controversy due to the age disparity, and the fact that they were reportedly dating since Jenner was 16.
 The legal age of consent in the state of California is 18.
 Photos of him and Jenner first seen holding hands in Mexico went viral a few days after her 18th birthday.
 The couple split in April 2017.

-Tyga also dated British social media celebrity, Demi Rose Mawby, for a short while in 2016.
+Tyga dated British social model Demi Rose for a short time in 2016.